Last Update: 4/26/22

 When you buy a home, you buy more than the house.
 You buy the past history of the property, too.
 The buyer may be purchasing encumbrances of the title which include easements (rights of way) for the utility company and/or the association.

 The goal of the buyer is to get “clear title” to the property, which is also known as marketable title.
-Marketable title is not perfect title, but it is title which is reasonably free from claims of other parties, including those in the chain of title.
+Marketable title is not perfect title, but it is title that is reasonably free from claims of other parties, including those in the chain of title.

 This is why the closing agent, usually an attorney or title company, will perform a title search.